 The lens is usually clear but as you age it changes, becoming more opaque, rigid and thicker.
 It becomes less transparent as you get older because proteins inside the lens break down and clump together to form cloudy patches.
 These are called cataracts.
 Cataracts scatter light as it passes through your lens, which prevents the light from properly focusing on the back of your eye, causing misty, blurred vision.

 At first, you may only notice small blurry areas in your vision.
 However, over time, less and less light will be able to reach the back of your eye.
 As your lens becomes more opaque, your vision will become increasingly blurred.
 You may struggle to read, drive a car or pick up the expressions on people’s faces.
 Eventually, if left untreated, cataracts cause vision loss.

-Cataracts are most common in people over 65, but they can begin earlier than this.
+Cataracts are most common in people over 65 but they can begin earlier than this.

-Cataracts develop slowly over many years so you may not notice them at first – you may just think your glasses are dirty, if you wear them.
+Cataracts develop slowly over many years so you may not notice them at first — if you wear glasses, you may just think your lenses are dirty.
 However, the first signs are:

 Cataracts are usually diagnosed with the following:

 By far the most common cause of cataracts is ageing of the proteins in the lens of the eye.
 One in three people over 65 have cataracts or have had cataracts removed by surgery but sometimes people can get them in their 40s or 50s.

 Lifestyle factors, such as smoking and alcohol, can contribute, as well as a family history of cataracts.